JuraliusVargo/DSF-DCBP-Rep-CB/README.md

-# Data Science Fundamentals for Chemists and Biochemists
+# Data Science Fundamentals Notes and Material

-Material for the course Data Science Fundamentals for Chemists and Biochemists at the University of Bern.
+Material and Notes for the course Data Science Fundamentals at Uni Bern

-Third edition spring term 2024, S. Haug